Picioasa/FOPS/README.md

 # FOPS

-A mobile version of the Windows FOPS application, used in warehouses or other logistics entities, to ship and keep track of the the products.
+A mobile version of the Windows FOPS application, used in warehouses or other logistic entities, to ship and keep track of products.